Simone999/ultimate-tic-tac-toe/README.md

 # Ultimate tic-tac-toe
+The project is part of an exam.
+It is an offline engine written in Prolog that allows you to play a simplified version of Ultimate tic-tac-toe.
+It allows human vs human, human vs ai, or ai vs ai matches.
+Ai uses min-max with alpha-beta pruning algorithm to take decisions.

-The code can be easily explored through the notebook file.
-Just load it on https://swish.swi-prolog.org
+The code can be easily explored through the notebook file, for example by uploading it on https://swish.swi-prolog.org.
 The main.pl file is a raw copy, so as to run the code on a Prolog interpreter.

-## Requirements
+## Configuration
 Ensure encoding is set to utf8

 `current_prolog_flag(encoding,utf8).`